-Active Filters and Oscillators: Introduction to Active filters, first and second order low pass Butterworth filter, First and second order high pass Butterworth filter, Band pass filter, Oscillators: Principles, types, Phase shift Oscillators, Wein Bridge Oscillators, Square wave generators.
+Active Filters Introduction to Active filters, first and second order low pass Butterworth filter, First and second order high pass Butterworth filter, Band pass filter.

-Verification of Network Theorems, Determination of Z, Y, hybrid and ABCD parameters of two port network, Inter-connection of two port networks, Analysis of T and $\prod$ -Attenuator Networks.
+Laboratory Work: Verification of Network Theorems, Determination of Z, Y, hybrid and ABCD parameters of two port network, Inter-connection of two port networks, Analysis of T and π - Attenuator.